-Too often hunters feel they can tell a buck’s potential by the kind of antlers it grows as a yearling.
-I've been fortunate to have hunted whitetails from New York to Texas to Saskatchewan, with many stops along the way.
-I've also had the unique opportunity of raising whitetails and studying their behavior for a quarter century.
-My journey as a hunter, photographer and researcher has taught me a few things about the whitetail.
-And one is that the size of a yearling's antlers is seldom a predictor of what its antlers it will be when it fully matures.
+I've been fortunate to hunt whitetails from New York to Texas to Saskatchewan, with many stops inbetween.
+I've also had the unique opportunity of raising whitetails and studying their behavior.
+My journey as a hunter, photographer and researcher has taught me a few things about deer.
+And one is that the size of a yearling's antlers is seldom a predictor of what its antlers will be when it fully matures.

+Too often, hunters feel they can tell a buck's potential by the antlers it grows as a yearling.
 When I was a young man in the 1960s, many researchers felt that yearling spike bucks were genetically inferior, at least from an antler standpoint.
-Time has a way of changing people's minds and we now know that it's extremely difficult to tell a buck's antler potential by the kind of antlers it grew as a yearling.
+Time has a way of changing people's minds and we now know that it's extremely difficult to tell a buck's antler potential by the kind of antlers it grows as a yearling.
 The photos that accompany this essay help to illustrate and refute the old claim of "once a spike, always a spike."

 I had the privilege of photographing this buck his entire life.
 He was born on a wilderness estate in the heart of New York's Adirondack Mountains.
 The family owned 3,000 acres and allowed no hunting on the property.
 The family also fed supplemental feed to deer living in the area.
 This buck was one of about 30 to 40 deer that stayed on the property.
 Herd numbers never got out of control due to severe winters and a healthy black bear and coyote population.

 1 1/2: As a yearling, this buck grew 3-inch spikes - not a very impressive start compared to what he would turn into at 4 1/2 years of age.